 You can set different levels of speed or incline feature at your treadmill, but the unpredictable terrain that running outside offers is unmatchable.
 This can, however, be a downside too as it may cause you more distraction while you jog.
 Yet, if you are preparing for an outdoor race, some training runs in unpredictable weather may be highly beneficial.

 Cons of Outside Running

-There is a reason why many people who used to run outside decide to invest in a treadmill.
+There is a reason why many runners who used to run outside decide to invest in a treadmill and switch to running indoors.
 Running outside may look very natural as compared to running inside a confined space, but there are some disadvantages of outside running.
 Let us have a look at those:

 Dangers and Distractions

 If you are running out alone or at nighttime, you may encounter a dangerous situation or feel unsafe.